dcdpr/did-btc1/chapters/Syntax.md

 1. If `version` is not `1`, raise `InvalidDID` error.
 1. If `network` is not a valid value per above, raise `InvalidDID` error.
 1. if `network` is a number and is outside the range of 1-8, raise `InvalidDID` error.
-1. If `idType` is "key" and `idBytes` is not a valid compressed secp256k1 public key, raise `InvalidDID` error.
+1. If `idType` is "key" and `genesisBytes` is not a valid compressed secp256k1 public key, raise `InvalidDID` error.
 1. Map `idType` to `hrp` from the following:
    1. "key" - "k"